-The field ambulance
+The flying ambulance

-Napoleon's chief surgeon Dominique Larrey devised the 'flying ambulance' to help evacuate the wounded from the battlefield.
+Larrey also devised the 'flying ambulance' to evacuate the wounded from the battlefield.
 Once the brancardiers located an injured soldier they took him to an ambulance wagon.

 From chaos to triage

 While I amputated one man's thigh, there lay at one time thirteen, all beseeching to be taken next...
 It was a strange thing to feel my clothes stiff with blood, and my arms powerless with the exertion of using the knife...
 [Charles Bell, Quarterly Review volumes 72–73, (1843)]

 Transporting the wounded

 By the Korean War (1950–53), helicopters could transport the wounded to local Mobile Army Surgical Hospitals (MASH units) near the war zone within minutes.
-During the Vietnam War, it took 45 days for a seriously injured soldier to return to the United States.
-In the second Iraq War, it took less than four days.
+During the Vietnam War (1955–75), it took 45 days for a seriously injured soldier to return to the United States, by the Iraq War (2003–11), it took less than four days.

 Suggestions for further research